Frequently Asked Heart Questions

 Cardiac catheterization is a diagnostic test to give your doctor information about your heart and coronary arteries.
 Your doctor will evaluate any blockages in your coronary arteries, the health of your heart and valves, the presence of aneurysms, and abnormal blood flow in the heart.

 The procedure is performed by a specially-trained physician.
 The patient is awake during the entire procedure but is given a relaxing sedative.
 The procedure begins by administration of an anesthetic to the site where the catheter will be inserted - usually the groin or arm.
-A small incision is made in the skin and a catheter is then inserted.
-The catheter will be advanced through a blood vessel into the heart.
+A catheter is then inserted and will be advanced through a blood vessel into the heart.
 Once the catheter is in place, injections of dye will be made into the arteries and chambers of the heart.
 An x-ray camera will be moved around the table to take pictures of the heart from a number of different angles.
 The procedure usually takes 30 to 60 minutes.

 What is an angioplasty?